iqrfsdk/iot-starter-kit/install/PART1-NET.md

-# IoT Starter Kit - Part 1: Build your IQRF network
+# Part 1: Build your IQRF network

 **Set up and configure IQRF network components with an IQRF IDE installed on your PC.**